trufflesuite/trufflesuite.com/public/tutorials/ethereum-overview.md

 <div class="col-lg-4">
 ![Mining Step 2](/tutorials/images/ethereum-overview/chain-step2.png)
 <p>2.
-Bob and Alice's transaction is combined with other transactions that have occured since the last block.</p>
+Bob and Alice's transaction is combined with other transactions that have occurred since the last block.</p>
 </div>

 <div class="col-lg-4">